|Network Code on Requirements for Grid Connection of Generators (NC RfG) - must-read for European electricity producers|

 Impact of the NC RfG on the existing energy market arrangements

-The first thing is that NC RfG applies to Power Generating Modules, which are considered significant (as such are defined units on the basis of their impact on the cross-border system performance via influence on the control area's security of supply.
+The first thing is that NC RfG applies to Power Generating Modules, which are considered significant (as such are defined units on the basis of their impact on the cross-border system performance via influence on the control area's security of supply - Article 5 of the NC RfG - see below).

 Among other preliminary key issues from the perspective of the impact of the NC RfG on the existing energy market arrangements are: